Your Neighbor Knows About the Wrath of God

 Winning people to Christ involves the recognition of a need that only Christ can meet.
-There is one need, among many, which, if not met, will nullify the good of any other needs being met.
+There is one need among many that, if not met, will nullify the good of any other needs being met.
 We all need to escape the wrath of God, a wrath which is coming on the world.
 If we don’t, all other blessings come to nothing.
 Therefore, one indispensable truth of the good news of Jesus Christ is that he — and he alone — delivers believers from the wrath to come.

 This truth is clear from 1 Thessalonians.
 Paul preached the gospel to this city and, amazingly, many “received the word in much affliction, with the joy of the Holy Spirit” (1 Thessalonians 1:6).
 Something Paul preached was so thrilling and so compelling that these people joyfully accepted affliction as the price of believing it.
 What was it?